 Please support the authors by reading Manhwas on the official websites.
 This is where you can read the Manhwa: Jinx But be aware that the Manhwa is a mature Yaoi, which means, it is about homosexuality with explicit scenes.
 Here is the link of the table of contents about Jinx.
 Here is the link where you can find the table of contents of analyzed Manhwas.
-Here are the links, if you are interested in the first work from Mingwa, BJ Alex, and the 2 previous essays about Jinx The Beginning of the End and The Silent Friend in the Blue Light
+Here are the links, if you are interested in the first work from Mingwa, BJ Alex, and the 2 previous essays about Jinx Drama Queen and The Joker – part 2 and Steady Passionate Devotion

 It would be great if you could make some donations/sponsoring: Ko-fi.com/bebebisous33 That way, you can support me with “coffee” so that I have the energy to keep examining Manhwas.
 Besides, I need to cover up the expenses for this blog.